 In addition to my career in healthcare I also have served in leadership positions on numerous nonprofits and volunteer organizations.
 I served for seven years on the Boulder County Board of Health.
 While on the Board we voted for the first Boulder County fracking moratorium which kept oil and gas out of Boulder County for five years.
 After the 2013 flood we helped fund housing assistance for families impacted by the 2013 floods and animal assistance for abandoned pets.
 I am the former president of Boulder Pride, now Out Boulder, and have been a lifelong LGBT activist.
 While a crisis page volunteer I served 24 hour shifts for the Colorado Anti Violence Project.

-Please vote for me to be your representative for House District 12.
+Please vote for me as your next State Senator for Colorado Senate District 17.